Restarting our research

 You may notice some differences when you visit us; thee chnages have bene made to keep you and our staff safe.

 Our research staff will wear Personal Protective Equipment (PPE).
 This can include masks, visors, gloves, aprons, hoods and gowns.

 The type of Personal Protective Equipment we wear will depend on the type of research appointment or procedure you are having.

-For appointments that will take place at QMC, Nottingham City Hospital or Ropewalk House, we have created more space in our research facilities, so that staff and patients can keep a minimum of 2 metres apart (or one metre apart where extra safety measures are in place).
+For appointments that will take place at QMC, Nottingham City Hospital or Ropewalk House, we have created more space in our research facilities, so that staff and patients can be socially distanced.

 As a result of social distancing, staff may not come as close to you as they have done in the past.